naugtur/xhr/README.md

 - How do I send an object or array as POST body?
   - `options.body` should be a string.
 You need to serialize your object before passing to `xhr` for sending.
-  - To serialize to JSON you can use
-   `options.json` instead of `options.body` for convenience - then `xhr` will do the serialization and set content-type accordingly.
+  - To serialize to JSON you can use `options.json:true` with `options.body` for convenience - then `xhr` will do the serialization and set content-type accordingly.
 - Where's stream API? `.pipe()` etc.
   - Not implemented.
 You can't reasonably have that in the browser.
 - Why can't I send `"true"` as body by passing it as `options.json` anymore?